cccontro/contro/docs/elements/arg.md

 The Conclusion of an Argument may Contradict another's Premise, Inference Rule, or Conclusion, giving rise to an Attack relation.
 These are classified respectively as Undermining, Undercut, and Rebuttal Conflicts.

 The ontology is designed to function with minimal annotation of Premises and Conclusions, and is compatible with the HermiT 1.4+ reasoner.
-An [example instance](http://www.w3id.org/contro/example.ttl) is available for demonstration purposes.
+A [sample instance](http://www.w3id.org/contro/example.ttl) is available for demonstration purposes.

 #### Bibliography
 S. Modgil and H. Prakken.
 “A general account of argumentation with preferences.” *Artificial Intelligence*, vol. 195, 1 Feb.
 2013, pp. 361–97, doi: [10.1016/j.artint.2012.10.008](https://doi.org/10.1016/j.artint.2012.10.008).

 ### Namespaces